iliakan/javascript-book/en/01-basics/09-advanced-functions/02-closures.md

 We discussed the following topics:
 <ul>
-<li>How variables are handled in javascript.</li>
+<li>How variables are handled in JavaScript.</li>
 <li>How scopes work.</li>
 <li>What is a closure and how to use it.</li>
 <li>Possible pitfalls and subtles in working with closures.</li>
 </ul>

-Closures in javascript is like a salt.
+Closures in JavaScript is like a salt.
 You can live without it, but not very long.
 Usually people put it everywhere...